 Next: Coserver functions, Previous: Client connections, Up: Embedding API [Contents][Index]

-The functions described in this section deal with the creation,
+The functions described in this section deal with the

-destruction and other simple operations on socket structures called
+operations on C structures called

-svz_socket_t.
+.
 See the description of each function for details

 on which kind of socket it can handle and what they are for.